Neha-Jogdand-20/Customer-Churn-Prediction-Analysis/README.md

 # Customer Churn Prediction & Retention Analysis

 This project focuses on identifying customers who are likely to churn and developing retention strategies based on behavioral patterns, service usage, financial data, and customer feedback.
-The project demonstrates end-to-end data analytics covering **Data Cleaning, SQL Operations, Power BI Dashboarding, and Business Insights.**
+The project demonstrates end-to-end data analytics covering **Data Cleaning, SQL Operations, Power BI Dashboarding, Machine Learning Model Training and Business Insights.**

 ---

+## 🔍 Project Overview

+The goal of this project was to **predict customer churn** (whether a customer will discontinue the service) and help the business understand **why churn is happening** and **how to reduce it**.

 ## 🎯 Problem Statement
 Telecom and subscription-based businesses lose a significant number of customers every month.